 www.nws.noaa.gov – U.S. weather

-http://www.embassyworld.com – Assistance from U. S. Consultates: There are U.S. embassies in more than 160 capital cities of the world .
+http://www.embassyworld.com – Assistance from U. S. Embassies and consultates.
+We have U.S. embassies in more than 160 capital cities of the world.
 Each embassy has a consular section.
-Consular officers in consular sections of embassies do two things: they issue visas to foreigners and they help U.S. citizens abroad
+Consular officers in consular sections of embassies do two things: they issue visas to foreigners and they help U.S. citizens abroad.

 Replacing a Passport

 If you lose your passport, a consul can issue you a replacement, often within 24 hours.
 If you believe your passport has been stolen, first report the theft to the local police and get a police declaration.